yougotwill/SIDE/README.md

 ```
 > All the strings bellow `scope` key will be added to the references list.

-Here is how SIDE's configuration for rust looks like.
+Here is how SIDE's configuration for rust references looks like.
 The file is named `RustReferences.tmPreferences` and is placed in `SIDE/languages` folder.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>